trebelge0/Balboa_network/README.md

 Currently, the setup is complete on the RPis.
 You can connect to them by setting a hotspot with following credentials:
 * SSID: Romain
 * password: yiwi9000

-If you need to do the setup again, follow the instructions hereafter.
+**If you need to do the setup again**, follow the instructions hereafter.

 #### Bluetooth
 Before everything, you should: